Angels at Blue Jays rained out in Florida, makeup in Anaheim

 TRAINER’S ROOM

 Angels: OF Dexter Fowler has a torn ACL in his left knee that requires season-ending surgery.
-Fowler was hurt when he took an awkward step on second base in Friday night’s game. … 3B Anthony Rendon was out of the original startin lineup.
-Manager Joe Maddon said Rendon felt something in groin making a throw Saturday night.
+Fowler was hurt when he took an awkward step on second base in Friday night’s game. … Shohei Ohtani (blister) could have a bullpen session Monday.
+He had his scheduled pitching start this weekend pushed back.

+Blue Jays: OF George Springer (quadricpes) is progressing but has not resumed live batting practice.
+He will not play in the three-game set with New York.
+“We have to be patient and careful,” Montoyo said.

 UP NEXT